 Dr. Lawrence LaFrance, D.C., F.C.C.S. (c)ART®:

 A long time resident of Orillia, Lawrence attended O.D.C.V.I., then the University of Guelph studying Human Kinetics.
-Lawrence then went on and graduated from the Canadian Memorial Chiropractic College (C.M.C.C) in 1984.
+Lawrence graduated from the Canadian Memorial Chiropractic College (C.M.C.C) in 1984.
 After graduating, he did a two year residency program which allowed him to obtain a specialty in Chiropractic Clinical Sciences in 1987.
-He is one of less than 100 such clinical specialists world wide.
-After teaching and doing research at C.M.C.C for three years he moved back to Orillia.
-He took over a practice that was almost 40 years old.
-Since that time he has spent hundreds of hours focusing on continuing education in chiropractic, nutrition and personal training.
-Dr LaFrance is also greatly involved within the community being a Kiwianis member for over 30 years.
+He is one of less than 100 such clinical specialists worldwide.
+After teaching and researching at C.M.C.C for three years he moved back to Orillia.
+He took over a practice that was almost 40 years old and has since spent hundreds of hours focusing on continuing education in chiropractic, nutrition and personal training.
+Dr LaFrance is also greatly involved within the community being a Kiwanis member for over 30 years.
 He is a past president, a past secretary, a board member and chair and co-chair of the auction committee.
 He was on the board of directors and race director for Pine Ridge Ski Club.
 Lawrence has coached in the Orillia Lakers Rep basketball organization for almost 20 years and coached the O.D.C.V.I. junior boys team in 2010 and O.D.P. senior boys team in 2015.
 Dr LaFrance acts as an orthotic consultant for specialized groups such as ski professionals.
 He has worked with ski professionals at Mt.
 Tremblant, Blue Mountain and Mt.
 St. Louis, along with Jim’s ski school (Jim Morris).
 For 14 years he was the team chiropractor for the Terriers Junior A hockey team and Kings Junior A lacrosse teams.
 Dr. LaFrance has volunteered for the investment committee for 6 years and the CDC (Community Development Corporation) for three years.